 - 1. Verify that the columns are firmly secured in place. - 2.
 Review the weight of the header assembly to confirm that the pick point will withstand the weight of the header assembly. - 3.
 Use a suitable lifting system that complies with local regulations. - 4.
 Lift the header assembly into position and place on the mounting pads at the top of each column.
-See Figure 12-35. - 5.
+See Figure 12-30. - 5.
 Verify that the assembly is level.
-Shim if necessary. - Install the hex head bolts, washers, and lock washers as shown in Figure 12-35.
+Shim if necessary. - 6.
+Install the hex head bolts, washers, lock washers, and nuts as shown in Figure 12-30.
 Snug the hex head bolts down to allow for final adjustments.
-Do not weld at this time.

-Header Assembly Figure 12-35
+Header Assembly Figure 12-30